Know the signs

 Signs that you are in an abusive relationship

-• Your partner is violent or threatening towards you
+- your partner is violent or threatening towards you

-• Your partner criticises you and puts you down
+- your partner criticises you and puts you down

-• Your partner is controlling about what you do, where you go, who you see or what you spend
+- your partner is controlling about what you do, where you go, who you see or what you spend

-• You feel afraid of your partner
+- you feel afraid of your partner

-• You think you are to blame for the way your partner treats you•You feel embarrassed when your friends and family see how your partner treats you
+- you feel embarrassed when your friends and family see how your partner treats you

 Signs that someone you know may be in an abusive relationship

-• They withdraw from their circle of friends and do less with other people
+- withdraw from their circle of friends and do less with other people

-• They receive lots of phone calls or texts from their partner when they are not with them
+- receive lots of phone calls or texts from their partner when they are not with them

-• They become anxious when they might be home late or plans change
+- become anxious when they might be home late or plans change

-• They have unexplained bruises or physical injuries
+- have unexplained bruises or physical injuries